 Over-the-counter treatments for nerve pain

 - Topical painkillers.
 Many over-the-counter creams and ointments are sold to relieve nerve pain.
 They include ingredients that work as a local anaesthetic, numbing the pain in the area where you apply them.
 Some contain capsaicin, a painkiller derived from chilli peppers.
 Others use different natural ingredients, like botanical oils.
 One advantage of topical treatments is that you can apply them precisely where you need relief.

 - Painkilling medicines.
 Some people with neuropathic pain turn to familiar over-the-counter painkillers like paracetamol, aspirin and ibuprofen.
-While these medications might help with mild or occasional pain, they're often not strong enough for serious nerve pain.
+While these medications might help with mild or occasional pain, they're often not strong enough for severe nerve pain.
 There's also a risk that someone with chronic pain might begin to rely on these medicines too much.
 So always make sure you follow the directions on the pack.
 If you are still in pain and want to take them for longer than that, it's a sign that you need a different treatment and should seek medical advice.

 - Supplements and vitamins.
 In some cases, nerve pain can be worsened -- or even caused -- by a deficiency of vitamin B12.
 If your doctor decides you need it, he or she might recommend injections of vitamin B12 or supplements.
 Other supplements are sometimes used as treatments for nerve pain.
 There's some preliminary evidence that a few of them -- like acetyl-L-carnitine, alpha-lipoic acid, and gamma linolenic acid -- might help with nerve pain caused by diabetes.
 However, the evidence isn't clear and more research needs to be done.
 Always seek medical advice before you start taking a supplement.